FAQs - Frequently Asked Questions

 10. Do I have to pay back the scholarship?

-In order to receive the whole scholarship first year students must obtain 20 credits by 10 August 2018.
+In order to receive the whole scholarship first year students must obtain 20 credits by 10 August of the next year.

 Second year students will have to pay back the scholarship only if they have made a false statement in order to get the scholarship.